rahul-verma/arjuna/community/FeatureDevelopment.md

 4. Finding Frames based on content
 5. Finding Windows based on content
 6. Action Chains - Named method for common inetractions
-7. Navigation bar menu Abstraction
-8. WebTable Abstraction
 9. Nested Elements support
-10. MultiElement filters
-    * ignore
-    * consider
-11. wait for Absence, Invisible and Diabled
+11. wait for Absence, Invisible and Disabled

-## Bug Fixes
-None in known and non-fixed stage as of now.

-## Subsequent Features (Not necessarily in a sequenced order)
+## Phase 2 - Completion of Pending Core Framework Features in Arjuna - Nov 29, 2019
+* Names of CLI options to be changed to baseline and extended
 * Classification of Errors and Exceptions
 * Single Context GNS
     * Should be the default context